TomConlin/MakefileViz/README.md

 you can also invoke the **introspect_clean** target to delete the files created.

-###Second Way###
+###Another Way###
-Another way to is to just call the scripts yourself on the command line without needing to include anything. something like:
+Just call the awk scripts yourself on the command line without needing to include anything in the makefile. something like:
 ```
 makefile2po.awk <yourmakefile> | potodot.awk -v TAG=<graphname> | dot -Tpng -o <grapname.png>
 ```

-This gives an easy opportunity to filter out  or modify labels before the pipe to potodot.awk ex.  ```makefile2po.awk <yourmakefile> | grep -vE "PHONY|clean" | potodot.awk ...``` to omit housekeeping labels.
+This gives an easy opportunity to filter out  or modify labels before the pipe to __potodot.awk__ ex.  ```makefile2po.awk <yourmakefile> | grep -vE "PHONY|clean" | potodot.awk ...```

+to keep housekeeping nodes & edges from cluttering up the graph.

-Another use could be for topologically sorting the makefile labels to help find critical paths
+Other uses include topologically sorting the makefile labels to help find critical paths
 ```
 makefile2po.awk <yourmakefile> | tsort
 ```

-Or use __ potodot.awk__ to turn _any_ reasonable list of pairs into a graph!
+Or use __potodot.awk__ to turn _any_ reasonable list of pairs into a graph!

-(where reasonable is defined by what the GraphViz dot format accepts)
+(where reasonable is defined by what the GraphViz dot format accepts as labels)

 ## Notes ##